nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User is already viewing a wedding and requests to unassign a contact from that wedding.
+1. Wedding planner is already viewing a wedding and requests to unassign a contact from that wedding.
 2. PlanPerfect unassigns the contact from the wedding, removing the contact from the wedding contacts list.

    Use case ends.